 You can learn a whole lot more about the Primary Arms line of Gen II Prism Scopes by clicking here.

-Low Power Variable Scopes
+Low Power Variable Optics

 These generally feature 1x or 1.5x as of the low end of their magnification range, and 4x, 6x, or 8x as their highest magnification setting.
 Offering maximum flexibility, these rifle scopes promise a both-eyes-open “red dot” type of sight picture that is very fast at close range, plus the ability to increase magnification for confident target identification and accurate shooting out to the medium range.